CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 ## ATCAM Resource Exhaustion

 If you see error messages similar to `No More Resources ..
-Rolling back` when you try to apply ACLs, refer to {{<link url="#troubleshooting-acl-rule-installation-failures" text="Troubleshooting ACL Rule Installation Failures">}} for information on troublshooting and managing netfilter resources.
+Rolling back` when you try to apply ACLs, refer to {{<link url="#troubleshooting-acl-rule-installation-failures" text="Troubleshooting ACL Rule Installation Failures">}} for information on troublshooting and managing resources.

 ## Supported Rule Types